zhuangwang93/Cupcake/README.md

 ## Main Components
-The four main components of Cupcake framework are the `Communicator`, `Compressor`, `Memory` and `Scheduler` abstract classes.
+The four main components of Cupcake framework are the `Communicator`, `Compressor`, `Memory`, and `Scheduler` abstract classes.
 - `Communicator` implementations define the communication primitives used by Cupcake.
 - `Compressor` implementations provide different `compress` and `decompress` operations for various gradient compression algorithms.
 - `Memory` implementations provide the `partition`, `update`, `compensate` and `reduce` methods for memory.
-- `Scheduler` implementations provide the optimization scheduler for performance of training speed (obsolete).
+- `Scheduler` implementations provide the optimization scheduler for the performance of training speed (obsolete).

-Cupcake can support following configurations and we are extending it for more options.
+Cupcake can support the following configurations and we are extending it for more options.

 | Configurations | Options                                                                            |
 | -------------- | ---------------------------------------------------------------------------------- |